digiltd/oh-rtd-test/Samples-Tricks.md

 Now whenever your Linux machine boots openHAB will be automatically started.

 Note: You may find that the script will not run on startup because it requires a parameter passed at the command line.
-Use the following to edit the rc.local.
+Use the following to edit the rc.local file.
 ```
 sudo nano /etc/rc.local
 ```